Harry Newsome

-Harry Newsome (born January 25, 1963) is a former professional American football player who played punter for nine seasons for the Pittsburgh Steelers and Minnesota Vikings.
+Newsome was selected by the Pittsburgh Steelers in the eighth round of the 1985 NFL draft.
+He spent five years with the Steelers, followed by four years with the Minnesota Vikings.

 Harry holds the record for the longest punt in Three Rivers Stadium of 84 yards.
 He shares with Herman Weaver the NFL record for most of his own punts blocked in a career with 14.
 In 1988, he set the NFL record for most of his own punts blocked in a season with 6.

 Today, Newsome lives in his hometown, Cheraw, SC with his wife, Beth.
 Together, they have three children: Josh, Laurin, and Cody.
 After retirement, Newsome founded his own landscaping company.